MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/marketing-create-contact-profile-questionnaire.md

 > If you enter a question that is automatically answered, choose <STRONG>Line</STRONG>, and then choose <STRONG>Question Details</STRONG>, to enter the criteria to automatically answer the question.

 ## <a name="the-automatic-classification-of-contacts"></a>The Automatic Classification of Contacts
-You can automatically classify your contacts according to customer, vendor, and contact information, by setting up automatically answered profile questions on the **Profile Questionnaire Setup** page.
+You can automatically classify your contacts according to customer, supplier, and contact information, by setting up automatically answered profile questions on the **Profile Questionnaire Setup** page.

 > [!NOTE]
-> Only contacts that are recorded as customers can be assigned a classification based on customer data and only contacts that are recorded as vendors can be assigned a classification based on vendor data.
+> Only contacts that are recorded as customers can be assigned a classification based on customer data and only contacts that are recorded as suppliers can be assigned a classification based on supplier data.
 The automatic classification is not updated automatically.
-Consequently, you may want to update the profile questionnaires, after you have updated the customer, vendor or contact data they are based on.
+Consequently, you may want to update the profile questionnaires, after you have updated the customer, supplier or contact data they are based on.

 After you have set up automatically answered profile questions, if you assign the profile questionnaire containing these questions to a contact, [!INCLUDE[prod_short](includes/prod_short.md)] will automatically assign the right answers for the contact.